-Alternative 1 (No Action) would retain the current total ACL and annual OY implemented through Amendment 25 (Comprehensive ACL Amendment) to the Fishery Management Plan (FMP) for the Snapper Grouper Fishery of the South Atlantic Region (Snapper Grouper FMP; SAFMC 2011).
+Alternative 1 (No Action) would retain the current ABC, total ACL, and annual OY implemented through Amendment 25 (Comprehensive ACL Amendment) to the Fishery Management Plan (FMP) for the Snapper Grouper Fishery of the South Atlantic Region (Snapper Grouper FMP; SAFMC 2011).
 Preferred Alternative 2 is based on the Council's Scientific and Statistical Committee's (SSC) ABC recommendation and would implement ABC=ACL.
 Alternatives 3 and 4 would add a 10% and 20% buffer, respectively, between the total ACL and the ABC.
-Alternative 5 would set ACL equal to the middle value projected for ABC from the 2022-2023 fishing year through the 2024-25 fishing year, after which the ACL would equal the ABC.
-For Preferred Alternative 2 through Alternative 5, the ACL in the final year of projections recommended by the SSC (2026-2027) would remain in place until modified by a future amendment.
+For Preferred Alternative 2 through Alternative 4, the ACL in the final year of projections recommended by the SSC (2026-2027) would remain in place until modified by a future amendment.

-For Preferred Alternative 2 through Alternative 5, proposed ACLs are based on recreational data from the Marine Recreational Information Program (MRIP) calibrated to the Fishing Effort Survey (FES).
+For Preferred Alternative 2 through Alternative 4, proposed ACLs are based on recreational data from the Marine Recreational Information Program (MRIP) calibrated to the Fishing Effort Survey (FES).
 Future recreational catches under these limits would be monitored by MRIP using the FES.